thehaseebshah/garden/content/Public Rulebook/Methods of Note Taking.md

 	- Some outputs can stay in the Express folder and some can go into various places on the internet and in the world, like eBooks, Books, Blogs, Youtube Videos, WhatsApp Statuses etc.
 	- However a link must still stay in the Express folder, tracking all your outputs

-## Simplified Version:
-- Capture
-	- Prepare source material, in full or with links, and additional material
-	- Optionally make folder for it in [[The +Inbox]]
-	- If non-digital, Scan it Or Leave it as is
-	- If it's am idea, incubate
-	- If it's something else, move to corresponding folder
-	- Be sure to digitize physical notes
-- Skim
-	- Go through sections and bold entries
-	- Create [[Literature Note]] as an outline or flow chart
-	- Find summaries online and ask others, and put them as additional source material
-- Process
-	- If not live lecture, pick a topic, open source material side by side
-	- Start writing the outline in your own words
-- Clean
-	- Incubate and convert to digital
-- Distill
-	- Move source material to [[References]] and link to the [[Literature Note]]
-	- Rephrase using [[Progressive Summarization]], add pics, diagrams etc.
-	- Make it atomic, connect and tag
-- Update
-- Review
-	- Solve quizzes
-	- Apply
-	- Create digital and physical flash cards
-- Create
-	- Always link to [[Express]] section

 ## Examples use cases (old)
 - Tafsir